AndronovVladislav/QoLib/README.md

 Contains a lot of useful (assumingly) scripts.

 ## Facilities
-`alphabet` – prints english alphabet.
+- `alphabet` – print english alphabet
+- `ports` – display processes using ports or kill process using port

 ## Requirements